lucasvtiradentes/ticktick-api-lvt/README.md

 This is a [ticktick](ticktick.com) api wrapper developed to be used on [Node.js](https://nodejs.org/en) based projects.

+> :warning: **warning**: As of Jan 2024 Ticktick requires a captcha token in order to authenticate user on login.
+I'm working in order to implement it on this package, but have not yet succeeded.
+More details on [this issue](https://github.com/lucasvtiradentes/ticktick-api-lvt/issues/13).

 ## :dart: Features<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>

 &nbsp;&nbsp;&nbsp;✔️ type safe api methods by using [zod](https://github.com/colinhacks/zod) validation;<br>